mmurch/deferred/readme.md

 ```

 ####1.5 and beyond
-$.ajax() returns deferred object.
-Opens up a lot of possibilities.
+$.ajax() returns a jqXHR object.
+This is a wrapper of the standard XHR object that implements the deferred interface.
+This opens up a lot of possibilities.

 ```js
 var resp = $.ajax({